Through the happenings of its presidential terms

 Phil Whitebloom’s term (2010–12) began as we welcomed our new cantorial soloist, Becca Grad, and our first Family Educator, Rachel Petroff Kessler.
 Joining the Men’s Club and Kol Nashim, the Sisterhood was formed and joined our very popular family of Temple Isaiah “auxiliaries” as the newest addition and our adult choir changed its name to Shir Isaiah.
 Temple Isaiah celebrated its 40th anniversary and Rabbi Panoff celebrated his 25th anniversary as Rabbi of Temple Isaiah and prepared the congregation for his retirement.

 Denny Rapport (2012–14) guided the congregation through a time of tremendous transition as we welcomed Rabbi Craig Axler to become the third full-time rabbi in Temple Isaiah’s history.
 Additionally, as Rabbi and Renee Panoff retired, the Temple Isaiah Preschool was renamed in their honor and Amy Snyder took on the position of director.
-This period of transition was one of growth and developing a clearer vision, as we continue to create this unique congregational community which is Temple Isaiah.
+This period of transition was one of growth and developing a clearer vision.